opulo-inc/ohai/docs/lumen/x-gantry/index.md

 *   Attach z-gantry-left and z-gantry-right onto each respective linear rail carriages + z-gantry-backplate with 4x M3x8 bolts per side

 	*   Align each z-gantry to be parallel with the linear-rail by lightly pressing it outward with your hand, away from the mid-plane of the x-gantry-subassembly
 		*   As these bolts are tightend ensure that the z-gantry doesn’t collide with the z-idler’s bolt head
 	*   Tighten bolts to 0.3 N/M, moving in a star pattern

 		<img src="images/image26.jpg" width="60%"/>

 *   Prepare pneumatic-toolhead-assembly

-	*   Attach 2x NEMA 11 stepper motors and corresponding nozzle components

-	*   Install a CP40-holder and pneumatic-coupler onto 2x NEMA 11 stepper motors
+	*   Install a `nozzle-holder` and `rotary-pneumatic-adapter` onto `NEMA11-hollow-shaft-stepper`
+		*  Use a torque driver w/custom `rotary-pneumatic-adapter-socket` and 8mm wrench to tighten these components onto the motor shaft
+		*  Set the torque driver to `0.5 N/M` for this step
+		*  Use the 8mm wrench to hold the `nozzle-holder` stationary while applying torque from the `rotary-pneumatic-adapter`side
+		*  The `rotary-pneumatic-adapter` should be installed closer to the motor's cable connector

 		<img src="images/image31.jpg" width="60%"/>
 		<img src="images/image10.jpg" width="60%"/>

-	*   Use a torque wrench with a 10mm socket to tighten these fittings onto the NEMA 11 motor with 0.5 N/M of force.

 		<img src="images/image54.jpg" width="60%"/>
 		<img src="images/image30.jpg" width="60%"/>

 	*   Install 2x pneumatic-toolhead-assembly onto x-gantry-front-subassembly

 	*   Bolt pneumatic-toolhead-assembly onto left side z-ganty
 		*   Attach with 4x M2.5x8 bolts
 		*   Torque each bolt to 0.3 N/M